eddiesTime/sme_app/raw_documentation.md

 `Reducers` return a new state, that represents the updated UI.

-Since we can have multiple app states, the `AppState` is represented by the result of a `Reducer`.
+Since we can have multiple app states, the `AppState` is represented by the result of a reducer.
 And since there are multiple reducers for different actions, a collection of reducers, e.g., `weatherReducer`, is assigned to `weatherState`.

 ###### WeatherReducer